-Approved monitoring methodology ACM0006 - Consolidated baseline methodology for grid-connected electricity generation from biomass residues.
+Approved monitoring methodology ACM0006 - Consolidated baseline methodology for grid-connected electricity generation from biomass residues, May 19th, 2006, version 3.

 D.2.
 Justification of the choice of the methodology and why it is applicable to the project activity:

 The chosen monitoring methodology is applicable to biomass-based cogeneration projects connected to the grid.
 The methodology considers monitoring emission reductions generated from cogeneration projects using sugarcane bagasse as fuel.
 This fits perfectly the operation at Usina São Francisco Cogeneration project, so the choice of methodology is justified.